George H.W. Bush: Great on experience, not as communicator

 He had overcome the political detractors who called him a wimp, a Reagan lapdog, all resume and no action.

 In 1966, Bush won the first of two terms in the House from Houston, and from the start his political ideology was hard to define.
 He considered himself a centrist; Texas Democratic foes called him a right winger.
 He supported civil rights legislation despite opposition at home.
-Once pro-choice on abortion, he became an ardent foe of abortion rights.
+Once a supporter of abortion rights, he became an ardent foe.
 He later said his views had evolved.

 That seemed the case on more than one issue, fodder for his critics when he got into national politics in 1980 after a succession of appointed jobs: ambassador to the United Nations, chairman of the Republican National Committee, envoy to China, director of the Central Intelligence Agency.